Signum/ispmail-bookworm-ansible/README.md

 # Usage

-## Run from your Linux laptop
+Prepare a (new) server with Debian Bullseye.

-Make sure you have Ansible and Git installed:
+Install Ansible and Git:

-    apt install git ansible
+    apt install ansible git

 Check that you can login to your new server as root:

-    ssh root@65.21.191.129
+    ssh root@[IP address of the server]

-Clone this repo to your local computer.
+Clone this Git repository to your local computer.

     git clone https://github.com/Signum/ispmail-bookworm-ansible.git

 Add your mail server to the _hosts_ file with its IP address (this is just an example):

-    my.mail.server ansible_ssh_host=65.21.191.129
+    my.mail.server ansible_ssh_host=[IP address of the server]

 Edit the file `ansible/group_vars/all` to suit your needs (domain name, admin IP addresses, etc.)

 …and run:

-    cd ispmail-bookworm-ansible/ansible
     ansible-playbook ispmail.yml -l my.mail.server

 At the end of the playbook you will get a report like: